 Lake Nakuru National Park

-While most of the productive area for a game drive in the open flood plain souths of the lake, the western forested belt of the park is an excellent area to view the endangered Rothschild Giraffe and elusive Leopards.
+While most of the productive area for a game drive is in the open flood plain south of the lake, the western forested belt of the park is an excellent area to view the endangered Rothschild Giraffe and elusive Leopards.
+In addition, a dozen white and black rhinos were introduced to Nakuru in the 1990s and have since bred to form a significant population of Rhinos.
+The white Rhino is particularly common in the southern floodplain.

 Why Visit Lake Nakuru National Park